 At the beginning of the semester, map out your deadlines using a planner or a calendar.
-This may help to ensure you have time to make the most of the resources available to you as a student, including programming and learning strategy opportunities from our office, a Writing Centre, and the Academic Success Centre.
+This may help to ensure you have time to make the most of the resources available to you as a student, including programming and learning strategy opportunities from our office, a Writing Centre, and the Centre for Learning Strategy Support.

-If you are having trouble staying on top of deadlines, see page 57 for more information on Learning Strategists and learning skills workshops
+If you are having trouble staying on top of deadlines, see page 64 for more information on Learning Strategists and learning skills workshops